tiiiecherle/osx_install_config/README.md

 ##### AdBlocking by extensions and /etc/hosts

-As Adblocking is a big thing in the internet I had a closer look and found a good combination of speed and adblocking by combining adblockers and entries in the hosts file.
-It contains a manual for configuration and a script to install the /etc/hosts entries and a service that keeps it up to date.
+As Adblocking is a big thing in the internet I had a closer look and found a good combination of speed and adblocking by combining adblockers and entries in the /etc/hosts file.
+It contains a manual for configuration and a script to install the /etc/hosts entries and a launchd service that keeps it up to date.

 10 Dock apps